pocc/pcapgraph/docs/set_operations.rst

 It is sometimes useful when doing flow-based troubleshooting to find all packets between the earliest shared frame and the latest shared frame.
 It may also be useful to find all traffic that is between two timestamps.
-These timebounded operations are built with, but are not bound by the constraints of set operations.
+These time-bounded operations are built with, but are not bound by the constraints of set operations.

 Create a packet capture intersection out of two files by finding the first and